iradio/de-toolkit/readme.md

 git clone https://github.com/iradio/de-toolkit.git
 cd de-toolkit
 ```
-Select the product and run it via `docker-compose`.
-Some products should be launched with the build flag, so it's better to use it by default.
-For example, start `Postgres`.
+Select a product and run it via `docker-compose`.
+Some products must be launched with the build flag, so it is safer to use it by default.
+For example, to start PostgreSQL:
 ```bash
 cd postgresql
 docker-compose up -d --build
 ```

-All products starts with access to the same shared network `de-toolkit-network`, and are accessible by hostname matching the server name.
+All products start on the shared `de-toolkit-network` and are accessible via hostnames that match their service names.
-For example: when connecting Postgresql to the Metabase product, you have to use hostname: `postgresql` as the DBMS address.
+For example, when connecting PostgreSQL to Metabase, use the hostname `postgresql` as the database address.

 ## Requirements
 - `docker`